houdataali/houdataali.github.io/content/blogs/Spark.md

 It was within this innovative environment that Apache Spark was born, Apache Spark conceived initially as a tool to test the capabilities of Mesos.
 During this period, the dominant paradigm revolved around MapReduce, a model heavily reliant on disk storage.
 MapReduce's limitations in terms of performance were evident.

-But Spark was different.
-It embraced a memory-centric framework, where the majority of operations occurred within the realm of memory.
+But Spark was different, It embraced a memory-centric framework, where the majority of operations occurred within the realm of memory.
 This strategic shift was a deliberate response to the constraints that had long plagued the MapReduce model.

 ### The Remarkable Reawakening 💡